Yang Zhao

-Yang Zhao (楊昭) (21 February 584 – 30 August 606), formally Crown Prince Yuande (元德太子, literally "the discerning and nurturing crown prince"), posthumously honored as Emperor Xiaocheng (孝成皇帝, literally "the filial and successful emperor") with the temple name Shizong (世宗) during the brief reign of his son Yang Tong, was a crown prince of the Chinese dynasty Sui Dynasty.
+Yang Zhao (楊昭) (21 February 584 – 30 August 606), formally Crown Prince Yuande (元德太子, literally "the discerning and nurturing crown prince"), posthumously honored as Emperor Xiaocheng (孝成皇帝, literally "the filial and successful emperor") with the temple name Shizong (世宗) during the brief reign of his son Yang Tong, was a crown prince of the Chinese Sui dynasty.
 He was the oldest son of Emperor Yang (Yang Guang) who predeceased his father.
 Yang Zhao was described as a fat-looking man with great physical strength.

 Background

 Yang Zhao was born in February 584, while his father Yang Guang was the Prince of Jin under his grandfather Emperor Wen.
 His mother was Yang Guang's wife Princess Xiao, and he was their oldest son.
 In his infancy, he was raised by his grandparents Emperor Wen and Empress Dugu.
 In 590, Emperor Wen created him the Prince of Henan.
 He initially married the daughter of the official Cui Hongsheng (崔弘昇) as his wife and princess, but after Princess Cui's aunt, who married his uncle Yang Jun the Prince of Qin, was discovered to have poisoned Yang Jun over her jealousness for Yang Jun's concubines in 597, Yang Zhao divorced his wife and married the daughter of the official Wei Shou (韋壽) the Duke of Hua as his wife and princess.
 After his father Yang Guang displaced his uncle Yang Yong as crown prince in 600, Yang Zhao was created his father's old title of Prince of Jin in 601.